 Illinois Supportive Living Program / Medicaid HCBS Waiver

-Last updated: March 12, 2024
+Last updated: August 29, 2024

 Overview of Illinois’ Supportive Living Program

-SLP is not an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
-Instead, the Waiver has a limited number of participant enrollment slots, and when these slots are full, a waitlist for program participation forms.
+The Supportive Living Program is a 1915(c) HCBS (home and community based services) Medicaid Waiver.
+It is not an entitlement program; meeting eligibility requirements does not equate to immediate receipt of program benefits.
+Instead, there are a limited number of participant enrollment slots, and when they are full, a waitlist for program participation forms.
+In addition to allowing Medicaid-funded program participants, the Supportive Living Program allows private pay residents.

 What are 1915(c) HCBS Medicaid Waivers?

 Historically Medicaid only paid for long-term care in nursing homes.
 1915(c) HCBS Medicaid Waivers allow states to offer benefits outside of these institutions.
 “HCBS” stands for Home and Community Based Services.
 The goal of HCBS is to delay or prevent institutionalization, and to that end, care may be provided in one’s home, the home of a relative, assisted living, or adult foster care / adult family living.
 Waivers can target specific groups who require a Nursing Home Level of Care and are at risk of institutionalization, such as the elderly, disabled, or persons with Alzheimer’s.
 Waivers are not entitlements.
-This means that meeting eligibility criteria does not guarantee receipt of benefits, as there are a limited number of slots for program participants.
+Meeting eligibility criteria does not guarantee receipt of benefits, as there are a limited number of slots for program participants.

 Benefits of the Supportive Living Program